 Heralded as one of the most scenic drives in the United States, the Beartooth Highway is a 67 mile stretch of US Highway 212 with breathtaking views of the Absaroka and Beartooth Mountains, in Wyoming and Montana, climbing to an astounding 10,947 feet above sea level.
 With 10,000 mountain lakes, 20 peaks reaching over 12,000 feet in elevation, and 12 national forest campgrounds, the Beartooth Highway is one of America’s most scenic drives.

 The road is totally paved.
 This scenic drive has been called "the most beautiful drive in America”.
 Part of the National Scenic Byways All-American Road, it’s a winding and high road with lots of photo spots which winds its way through southwest Montana and northwest Wyoming and leads into Yellowstone National Park at its Northeast Entrance.
 It's one of the highest roads of Wyoming.
 Over the years, Beartooth Highway has become a go-to for road-tripping motorcyclists and adventurous cyclists.
 The Beartooth Highway is an easy access to Yellowstone National Park at its northeast entrance.
 Tracing the border between Montana and Wyoming in the Beartooth Mountains, the Beartooth Highway runs from Red Lodge, Montana to Cooke City along US Route 212.

 The highway has visitors from around the world.
 There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
 It’s not recommended at nights.
-The road climbs up the Beartooth Pass, at an elevation of 10,947 ft (3,337 m) above the sea level.
+The road tops out at Beartooth Pass, at an elevation of 3.342m (10,964ft) above the sea level.
 Snowstorms can occur even during summer months, and heavy winter snowfall means that the pass is usually closed from October to May.